 My No-Overwhelm System for Staying Current on AI

 You cannot read every AI newsletter and still ship work.
-Here is the small, fixed stack I subscribe to — by the job each source does — and the 15-minute weekly habit I use to triage it.
+Here is the small, fixed stack I subscribe to — one pick per job, across newsletters, video, creators, communities, and podcasts — plus the 15-minute weekly habit I use to triage it.

 - #workflows